jbaker10/LANrevImporter/README.md

 ## Installing the Processor

-You can install this processor locally on the system by running this installer. https://github.com/jbaker10/LANrevImporter/releases/latest
+You can install this processor locally on the system by running this installer: https://github.com/jbaker10/LANrevImporter/releases/latest

 ## AutoPkg Shared Processor

 As of AutoPkg 0.4.0 you can use this processor as a shared processor.

-Add the processor repo
+Add the processor repo:
 ```bash
 autopkg repo-add https://github.com/jbaker10/LANrevImporter
 ```
-Then use this as the processor in your recipes
+Then use this as the processor in your recipes:
 ```bash
 com.github.jbaker10.LANrevImporter/LANrevImporter
 ```

-See this wiki for more information on shared processor. https://github.com/autopkg/autopkg/wiki/Processor-Locations
+See this wiki for more information on shared processor: https://github.com/autopkg/autopkg/wiki/Processor-Locations

 ## Sample Processor